 Lee Jackson is a motivational speaker, presentation coach and author of eleven books.
 Having worked in the voluntary, public and private sectors over the years he now works in businesses and education helping people to enjoy and succeed in challenging times.
 He is also the 2017 President of the Professional Speaking Association in the UK & Ireland.
 He lives with his wife and twins in West Yorkshire.
 He loves good comedy, old school Hip Hop and basketball.
 He doesn’t like gardening.
 His website is leejackson.biz his twitter account is @leejackson.

 As a former youth worker and experienced school speaker, Lee uses his 25 years of experience to help us understand why many young people rioted in 2011.
 Lee also researched this subject heavily… “in fact you generally spend more time researching a short talk than a long talk!”

 Tris Dyson is The Executive Director of Spice – a non-profit organisation that develops time credits for public services, based in London and Wales.
 Tris is Chairperson of Timebanking Wales and a Non-Executive Director of 3rdMinds.

-Spice has taken the idea of timebanking – and applied rigorous thinking to develop very successful applications for engaging ‘service users’ as active participants in public services.
-Spice’s time credits acknowledge ‘active time’ given by service users to the public service, these credits are then redeemable for equivalent time in local leisure and recreational services.
-These credits have been highly successful at engaging the many rather than the few, thereby empowering ‘service users’ as community assets and so easing pressure on front-line services.
+Spice has taken the idea of timebanking – and applied rigorous thinking to develop very successful applications for engaging ‘service users’ as active participants in public services have a look at the employees paystubs.
+Spice’s time credits acknowledge ‘active time’ given by service users to the public service, these credits are then redeemable for equivalent time in local leisure and recreational services proper financial strategies.
+These credits have been highly successful at engaging the many rather than the few, if you want a better business look into buying followers on TikTok, thereby empowering ‘service users’ as community assets and so easing pressure on front-line services.